 Notes on Regional Availability

 Geo-blocking is a reality.
-If you are operating outside the US, the licensing deals for HBO or Prime might restrict your access.
-You either utilize a VPN to route your IP state-side, or you hunt down the international DVD releases.
-Either way, the information is out there.
-You just have to put in the slight frictional effort to go get it, which is a fitting metaphor for value investing itself.
+If you are operating outside the US, the licensing deals for Max, Prime, library services, or documentary distributors may restrict your access.
+Depending on where you live, you may need to check legal regional rental options, public-library platforms, university archives, or physical media instead of assuming the same streaming catalog applies everywhere.
+Either way, the information is usually findable.
+You just have to put in the slight frictional effort to verify the exact title and source, which is a fitting metaphor for value investing itself.

 Top 10 Warren Buffett Documentaries — 12-Question FAQ